ronak132/ronak132.github.io/index.md

 ## About me

-I am a master's student at Texas A & M University pusuring my degree in Computer Science.
+I am a student at Texas A & M University pusuring my Masters degree in Computer Science. planning to graduate in may'19.
 I completed my undergraduate education from Indian Institute of Technology, Hyderabad in 2015 in Electrical Engineering with a minor in computer science.

+Currently, I am working as an intern at Apple.
+I am working on news personalisation algorithms in algo design team under Apple News.
 I interned at Cohesity as a software engineering intern in summer 2018.
 I have worked for 2 years, first as a software engineer at Bankbazaar and then as research assistant at Indian Institute of Science, Bangalore.

 ### more about me

-I am interested in computer vision, machine learning and its application on various aspects, especially which impact life of a common man, making it easy.
-I like playing around with large datasets.
+I am interested in machine learning and its applications in the field of Computer vision, Natural Language Processing especially which impact life of a common man, making it easy.

 Projects I have worked on :-

+Generating captions for Images :- Image caption generator by using encoder-decoder network with attention.

+AutoColor :- Coloring of gray-scale images by posing the problem as classification problem.

+Recommendation for Amazon fine food :- Recommendation engine for Amazon fine food dataset(1 M items, 20000 users) using item-item collaborative filtering.

+Quora-question similarity :- Finding similar quora question pairs using supervised learning algorithms and hand-picked features.

 Sketch-tutor :- game designed to learn a new language by sketching the characters in a fun way.

 Age determination by facial recognition - determining age of a person by using the density of wrinkle present on face.

-Video compression :- video compression based on region of interest in a video stream.
+Video compression :- video compression based on region of interest for transmission at lower bandwidths.

-Image captioning for grayscale images :- generating captions for grayscale images by using image classification and NLP techniques.

-Playing around with large data sets (Amazon fine food, netflix, yelp reviews, brown corpus)
+Twitter Users :- Implemented HITS approach on twitter dataset to find significant Twitter users.

+Netflix Recommendations :-	Recommender system for Netflix dataset using item-item collaborative filtering.

 Skills :- I mostly code in java.
 I have experience with C, C++, Python(keras, pandas, tensorflow), Matlab.

 Softwares :- OpenCv, Matlab, Tensorflow.

-You can find my resume here [Resume](https://goo.gl/aeVH2u).
+You can find my resume here [Resume](https://goo.gl/nQDwHH).

 My projects can be found here [github](https://github.com/ronak132).